 Harking back to Panel A, it can be noticed that the models predicted +1.6 meq/100cm3 increase in soil CEC immediately after incorporating 80 tons of biochar, even before adding N-P-K fertilizer.
 This represents a 23% increase in CEC over the biochar-free controls.
 Our raw biochar had a measured CEC of 27.6 meq/100cm3, which ranks in the “high” CEC category.
 It’s fair to question if +1.6 meq CEC increase is plausible, and if so, can we attribute that increase to biochar?
 Does the CEC lift represent a permanent improvement in soil fertility?

-What follows is an analytical sketch arguing that biochar (albeit in mega-doses) did in fact ameliorate the soil’s surface active properties leading to permanent improvements in fertility.
+What follows is an analytical sketch arguing that biochar (albeit in mega-doses) did, in fact, ameliorate the soil’s surface-active properties that could potentially improve nutrient availability.
 It also attempts to explain why crop response to biochar in our research plots was indifferent.
 This will lean on some basic chemistry, but I trust that if you, dear reader, made it this far then a little tip-toe through the chemical tulips is no mental hardship.

 Since CEC is reported in units of milliequivalents per 100 cubic centimeters by the North Carolina Department of Agriculture (NCDA) soil testing lab, we need to convert the Ca, Mg, and K amounts in the above table from milligrams per cubic decimeter (mg/dm3), to milliequivalents per 100 cubic centimeters (meq/100cm3).
 The conversion factor is given by (hold your hats!):